 Since “QR Code” is just one of several different types of two dimensional codes used for mobile marketing, and since EAS and UPC one dimensional codes are still widely applied, it is probably more accurate to refer to these codes as Mobile Codes.

-Business owners who ignore these new mobile marketing tools are setting themselves up for long years of catch-up.
-Granted, some of the uses of mobile codes play into the hands of the major competition, but there are many ways you as a small business owner can use these codes to great advantage in mobile marketing campaigns.
-Nielsen estimates that 70% of all Americans will possess a smartphone by the end of 2014, and 2/3 of them will use them to search product information and pricing online while in the store. .
-As 4G service becomes more universally available, mobile usage will skyrocket, so you as a competitive business owner must be planning for this change now if you haven't already started.
+Two thirds of consumers will use them to search product information and pricing online while in the store. .
+As 4G service continues to become more universally available, mobile usage will skyrocket, so you as a competitive business owner must be planning for this change now if you haven't already started.
 How can you take advantage of this trend?

 Just because people can view your PC Website on a mobile device with an HTML browser, doesn’t mean it is a pleasant or fulfilling experience.
-However big the device screen, viewing a PC Website requires scrolling left and right and up and down and however good the mobile connection, large images will be slow to load, and sites that use flash will not work on some handsets, including Apple's.
+With device screens averaging about 5 to 5.1 inches, viewing a PC Website requires scrolling left and right and up and down and however good the mobile connection, large images will be slow to load, and sites that use flash will not work on some handsets, including Apple's.
 What’s more, mobile users have different requirements from desktop Web users and provide different mobile marketing opportunities for your business.

-The top 10 ways consumers will use mobile in 2016, as predicted by Gartner (November 2015)are listed below.
+The top 10 ways consumers will use mobile in 2019, as predicted by Gartner are listed below.
 (The order was determined by impact on consumers and industry players, considering revenue, loyalty, business model, consumer value and estimated market penetration):

-• No. 4: Mobile browsing – 90 percent of handsets shipped in 2015 can browse the mobile Web.
-Therefore, the mobile Web will be a key part of most corporate B2C mobile strategies.
+• No. 4: Mobile browsing – 90 percent of handsets shipped in 2015 were able to browse the mobile Web.
+Therefore, the mobile Web will be a growing part of most corporate B2C mobile strategies.

 • No. 5: Mobile health monitoring – i.e. using IT and mobile telecommunications to monitor patients remotely and individual monitoring.